awharn/zowe-cli-docker/README.md

 This repository contains the files required to create a Zowe CLI docker container

-To run the container, run `docker run -it -u zowe --cap-add=IPC_LOCK awharn/zowe-cli:next /bin/bash`
+To run the container, run `docker run -it -u zowe --cap-add=IPC_LOCK awharn/zowe-cli:next-20210726 /bin/bash`

 Requirements:

 - IPC_LOCK capability - Secure credential storage
-- Access to the internet (for updating NPM version and Zowe plugins - does not apply if NODE_JS_NVM_VERSION is unset)
+- Access to the internet (for updating NPM version - does not apply if NODE_JS_NVM_VERSION is unset)

 Environment variables: